-The beginning of partition wall construction in Ghana Philippines: In 2012, Project Peanut Butter completed an expansion of the Payatas production room.
+Philippines: In 2012, Project Peanut Butter completed an expansion of the Payatas production room.
 This improvement allows for the extra production capacity needed for the number of cases of moderate and severe malnutrition being seen in these clinics.
 In 2013, Payatas reports that they have been able to increase both their feeding programs.
+In 2014, PPB continues to support these clinics.
+They are running very smoothly.
+Margaret Loehnig visited in August to help with increasing the clinic sites.
+In 2015, this program is running well.

 Orione Kenya: Building on our relationship with the Orione brothers, Project Peanut Butter has assisted the Orione Mission in Kenya in designing a therapeutic supplement for their center for neurologically damaged children and adults.
 Due to their fragile status, many of those in their care eat poorly and therefore suffer chronic malnutrition.
 The supplement will decrease the number of infections suffered and the other chronic illnesses these residents suffer.
+In 2014, PPB continues to fund this project and provide technical support.
+In 2015, this program has been able to function without major input from Project Peanut Butter.

 Somalia: While Margo Stoner of PPB was in Kenya, a group working with Dr. Hawa Abdi in Somalia met with Margo to begin the small capacity production program at the Hawa Abdi Hospital.
+In 2014, PPB continues to support this project with funds and technical assistance.
+In 2015, this program has needed only financial input from Project Peanut Butter.

 Dr. Amina on the left, Dr. Dego in the right

 Margo teaching RUTF production

 Financial Report: As a 501(C)3 under the IRS, Project Peanut Butter files each year a Form 990.
 As soon as this is completed by our accountant, it is posted on our website.
 As well, the private accounting firm of Martz and Wilson, St. Louis, Missouri audits the finances of Project Peanut Butter annually.

 Thank you for your interest in Project Peanut Butter.
 Please feel free to contact us with any questions.

 Board of Directors

 Director: Dr. Indi Trehan

 Associate Director: Paul Schmidt

-Secretary: Jennifer Stauber

-Treasurer: Roy Sievert
+Secretary: Joan Sievert Treasurer: Roy Sievert

-Member-At-Large: Joan Sievert